AarthySwetha/Diamond-price-Prediction/README.md

 Scikit-learn

-Exploratory Data Analysis
+🔍 Exploratory Data Analysis

+The following EDA steps are performed:

-Examined dataset structure using head, info, and describe
+Dataset inspection using head, info, and describe

-Checked for missing values
+Missing value analysis

-Plotted correlation heatmap for numerical features
+Correlation heatmap for numerical features

-Visualized price distribution using a histogram
+Price distribution analysis using histograms

-Data Preprocessing
+⚙️ Data Preprocessing

-Separated target variable from features
+Separated price as the target variable

-Identified categorical and numerical columns
+Identified categorical and numerical features

-Applied one-hot encoding to categorical features
+Applied one-hot encoding to categorical variables

 Combined numerical and encoded categorical features manually

-Split data into training and testing sets with an 80:20 ratio
+Split dataset into training and testing sets (80:20)

-Model Development
+🧠 Model Development

-A linear regression model was trained using the processed training dataset and used to generate predictions on the test dataset.
+Algorithm used: Linear Regression

+Model trained on processed training data

+Predictions generated on unseen test data

-Model Evaluation
+📈 Model Evaluation

-The model performance was evaluated using:
+The model is evaluated using the following metrics:

 Root Mean Squared Error (RMSE)

-R-squared (R²) score
+R-squared (R²) Score

-How to Run
+▶️ How to Run the Project Locally
+✅ Prerequisites

+Python 3.8 or later

+Required Python libraries installed

+📌 Steps

 Clone the repository

-Ensure gemstone.csv is present in the project directory
+Place gemstone.csv in the project directory

-Run the notebook or Python script using Python or Google Colab
+Open and run the notebook or script using Python or Google Colab

-Learning Outcomes
+🎯 Learning Outcomes

 Practical experience with exploratory data analysis

-Manual preprocessing of numerical and categorical data
+Manual handling of categorical and numerical features

-Implementation of linear regression for price prediction
+Understanding regression-based price prediction

-Evaluation of regression models using standard metrics
+Evaluation of regression models using performance metrics

-Future Improvements
+🚀 Future Enhancements

 Feature scaling and normalization

-Experiment with advanced regression models
+Advanced regression models (Ridge, Lasso, Random Forest)

 Cross-validation and hyperparameter tuning

-Model deployment as a web application
+Deployment as a web-based prediction tool

-Author
+👩‍💻 Author

 Aarthy Swetha M
+AI / ML Engineering Student